Narcondam hornbill: Description

-The Narcondam hornbill is a small hornbill at 66 cm long.
+The Narcondam hornbill is a small hornbill at 66 cm (26 in) long.
 The sexes differ in plumage.
 The male has a rufous head and neck, black body and upper parts glossed with green.
 Females are all black.
 There is a bluish white throat patch and the tail is white in both sexes.
 Both sexes have a bill with a few folds on the upper side towards the base of the upper mandible.
 The skin around the eye is bluish.
 The iris of the male is orange red while the female has an olive brown with a pale yellow ring.
 The bill is waxy and the furrows of the casque are brownish.
 The bill is pinkish towards the base.
 The legs are black and the sole is yellow.

 Taxonomy

 The species was described by Allan Octavian Hume in 1873.
-The Narcondam Hornbill is placed in the genus Rhyticeros which is found only in Asia.
-Molecular evidence suggests that hornbills originated in Africa.
-Closely related species include species like wreathed hornbill (Rhyticeros undulatus) and Blyth's hornbill (Rhyticeros plicatus).
+The Narcondam hornbill is placed in the genus Rhyticeros, which is found only in Asia; molecular evidence suggests that hornbills originated in Africa.
+Closely related species include the wreathed hornbill (Rhyticeros undulatus) and Blyth's hornbill (Rhyticeros plicatus).